 Conservatories are a fabulous way to not only add value to your home, but also a stream of extra natural light and some added personal style.
 Whether you favour a rustic, country, shabby chic or minimalist design aesthetic, you will be able to perfectly blend your ideas with a new extension.
-For those of you that like a modernist slant, finding the right furniture to include in a conservatory need not be a difficult task and we have found some of the best modern conservatory furniture ideas for you, so let's take a look.
+For those of you that like a modernist slant, finding the right conservatory furniture ideas need not be a difficult task.

 Modern themes seek to make the most of clean, sleek lines without clutter detracting from them.
 Here we see a great example of modern conservatory furniture with a monochromatic colour scheme.
 Note how beautifully angular all of the pieces are and how free from extraneous accessories the room as a whole is.
 The inclusion of a low maintenance plant helps to break up the blocks of colour and brings an accent hue into play, but remains in-keeping with the modern style by being pared back and neat.